Hotaman/esp32-elrs-crsf-to-pwm/README.md

 # CRSF PWM bridge

+NOTE: This fork is set for use with XAIO ESP32-C3 or other C3 board can be used.
+ESP32 and S series need code changes to work.

 This code will read serial communications from a ELRS or crossfire receiver and parse/demux the channel data and then pipe out the PWM control signals (via pin 12 and 13 with the code as is).